 After Hatcher’s death, Holland had succeeded him as the scientific leader of the work on Diplodocus, even though his principal field of study was lepidopterology.
 In 1906, his monograph on Diplodocus osteology (Holland 1906) was published, using two new specimens to expand on Hatcher’s (1901) description with more detail especially on the skull, atlas, tail, sternal plates and supposed clavicles.

 On 11 April 1907, the original Diplodocus fossils were mounted at the Carnegie Museum (Nieuwland 2019:92), nearly two years after the London cast.
-The skeleton was unveiled as part of the opening of a new Carnegie Museum building on Forbes Avenue in the Oakland suburb of Pittsburgh, the original building having quickly been outgrown.
+The skeleton was unveiled as part of the opening of a new Carnegie Museum building on Forbes Avenue in the Oakland neighborhood of Pittsburgh, the original building having quickly been outgrown.
 As will be discussed in detail, below, this “original material” mount in fact included elements from multiple specimens, casts of several more, and sculpted elements based on yet other specimens.
 The next day, Carnegie met with the German Theodor von Möller and the Frenchman Paul Doumer, each of whom asked him to gift Diplodocus casts to their respective countries.
 Carnegie agreed, and on the next day — the last of the three-day inaugural festival — Holland announced the gifts to all the guests.
 Although the Diplodocus mount had been only one part of the Carnegie festival, its fame quickly grew with the local population, and it “became increasingly identified with the museum itself to the point where one could wonder whether it contained anything else” (Nieuwland 2019:97).

 Holland and Coggeshall worked on the casts destined for Berlin and Paris, hoping initially to install the Paris cast first but finding it difficult to get the necessary arrangements solidified.
 In the end, both casts were constructed on the same European trip.
 The German cast was erected at the Berlin Museum für Naturkunde beginning on 14 April 2008, and the work was complete by 13 May.
 Coggeshall (1951a) claimed that during the trip he was interrogated by the German Secret Service at their headquarters under suspicion of being an English spy, until he was able to produce a card signed by the Kaiser explaining the work that he was doing.
 The exhibition was opened to disappointingly little fanfare, with no formal unveiling event at the museum, and the mounted cast was positioned off to the side of the main hall, which remained dominated by whale skeletons (Nieuwland 2019:115–118).